albertonavasg/pmod-oled-rgb/README.md

 - LED3: `ON_OFF`

-In this project, there are also testbenches, for the `spi_master`, `screen_controller` and `screen_tester`. they can be set as top in the simulation folder to be individually executed, and see how each block works.
+In this project, there are also testbenches, for the `spi_master`, `screen_controller` and `screen_tester`.
+They can be set as top in the simulation folder to be individually executed, and see how each block works.

 ***